 Generally, overtime laws in Finland are complex and can depend on the specific circumstances and the employee.
 We are happy to discuss this in more detail for a specific context.

-Finland has an annual leave entitlement of 5 weeks per year, plus 13 public holidays.
+Finland has an annual leave entitlement of five weeks per year.
+This equates to 30 days, plus 13 public holidays.
+Saturdays are sometimes included within this count, but Sundays are not.

 After one month of service, employees are entitled to up to 9 days of paid sick leave, covered by the employer.
 After 10 days of illness, the employee may be eligible for a sickness allowance from the state.